 Follow the carrier's activation instructions.

-If your phone is past its prime or you just want a newer model, use a site like Decluttr and Glyde offer refurbished phones and will save you a ton of money on recent model smartphones.
-These sites often even provide a warranty on the most popular phones, like a used iPhone or a used Samsung Galaxy.
+If your phone is past its prime or you just want a newer model, sites like Decluttr and Glyde offer refurbished phones and will save you a ton of money compared to upgrading to the very latest device.
+These sites even provide a warranty on the most popular phones, like an iPhone or a Samsung Galaxy.

 Need extra money to put towards that new phone?
-Sell your old phone for cash.
-You'll get considerably more money than you will if you trade it in at a store.
+Sell your old phone for cash online, you'll get considerably more money than just trading it in-store.